Ehanlion/mist_obsidian/1. Missions/Mission Phase 1/Mission, Follow the Raiders, Part 1.md

 | [[The Revitalizing Spring]] | The revitalizing spring         | Good      |
 | [[The Spider Queen]]        | The opulent, alluring woman     | Evil      |
 | [[The Bay of Kelp]]         | The churning, green ocean waves | Neutral   |
-- At each location lies a rune of the ancient language of the many
-- The players must find this rune at each of the sites
-- Furthermore, the players must decide the alignment, good evil or neutral, or each entry on the list.
-- At the entrances to the compound, there are passkey inputs, since it was a site of the many
-	- One passkey it the runes, placed in order in which the sites are listed on the riddle
-	- The second is inputting the alignments, with good at the bottom near a good aligned dragon and the evil at the top near an evil aligned dragon

 ### What to look for and where they lead:
 These clues **do not have to be explored in order**.
 However, the order listed on the riddle **does matter**.